Functorial tropicalization of logarithmic schemes: The case of constant coefficients: Overview and statement of the main results

-For our definition to be reasonable we require it to fulfill the following two properties: \begin{enumerate}[(i)] \item The tropicalization map $\trop_X$ is functorial. \item In the logarithmically smooth case $\trop_X$ recovers Thuillier's retraction map. \end{enumerate} To be precise, the following two theorems have to hold:
+Let $X$ be a fine and saturated logarithmic scheme locally of finite type over $k$.
+In this article we associate to $X$ a \emph{generalized cone complex} $\Sigma_X$, expanding on both \cite{AbramovichCaporasoPayne_tropicalmoduli} and \cite{KKMSD_toroidal}, and construct a natural continuous tropicalization map $\trop_X\mathrel{\mathop:}X^\beth\rightarrow \Sigmabar_X$ from $X^\beth$ into its canonical extension $\Sigmabar_X$.
+For our definition to be reasonable we require $\trop_X$ to fulfill the following two properties: \begin{enumerate}[(i)] \item The tropicalization map is functorial with respect to logarithmic morphisms. \item In the logarithmically smooth case $\trop_X$ recovers Thuillier's retraction map. \end{enumerate} To be precise, the following two theorems have to hold: